timfayz/SEM/docs/guide.md

   background: #fff;
 }
 ```
-You can think of elements like an atomic modifiers of the whole page layout.
+You can think of elements as atomic modifiers of the whole page layout.
 It's worth noting that class names start with a *valid CSS property name*.
-The downside of the decision is class names too long!
-Nobody likes type too long names.
-To solve this issue we introduce **3 simple rules for abbreviating all property names**.
+The downside of this decision is that class names are too long!
+Nobody likes typing long names.
+To solve this issue, we introduce **3 simple rules for abbreviating all property names**.
 Let's skip the details and see the final result:
 ```CSS
 .pdd-sm {padding: 5px;}